 Due to the volume for IRB-01, and the bi-monthly meetings for IRB-02, investigators are advised to allow a minimum of three to four weeks for an application to be scheduled for review at a convened meeting.
 IRB-03 investigators are advised to allow a minimum of four weeks for an application to be scheduled for review based on the IRB-03 meeting monthly schedule.

-11.C.iii.a.i Western Institutional Review Board application processing
+11.C.iii.a.i External Institutional Review Board application processing

-If a research study goes to Western Institutional Review Board for review, there are some requirements of the University of Iowa prior to submission.
+If a research study goes to an external Institutional Review Board for review, there are some institutional requirements required prior to submission to an external IRB.
 First, the Division of Sponsored Programs must have a copy of the contract and protocol for the project.
-Second, if the project requires review by any University of Iowa committees, investigators must have the approvals of the applicable committee prior to Western Institutional Review Board review.
-Finally, investigators will need to send all of Western Institutional Review Board submission materials to the University of Iowa Human Subjects Office so that the Western Institutional Review Board coordinator can check for other committee approvals and the required University of Iowa consent language.
-At this point, the University of Iowa Human Subjects Office will provide the investigator with an approval memo for submitting new project materials to Western Institutional Review Board for review.
-The Human Subjects Office charges a one-time fee for this administrative review.
-The Human Subjects Office website contains a detailed description of the University of Iowa process for submission to Western Institutional Review Board and required forms.
+Second, if the project requires review by any University of Iowa committees, investigators must have the approvals of the applicable committee prior to the external Institutional Review Board review.
+Finally, investigators will need to send all external Institutional Review Board submission materials to the University of Iowa Human Subjects Office so the External Institutional Review Board coordinator can check for other committee approvals and the required University of Iowa consent language.
+At this point, the University of Iowa Human Subjects Office will provide the investigator with an approval memo for submitting new project materials to the external Institutional Review Board for review.
+The Human Subjects Office charges a one-time fee for this administrative review if the study is industry sponsor and\or industry initiated.
+The Human Subjects Office website contains a detailed description of the University of Iowa process for submission to an external Institutional Review Board.

-Once the new project has been sent to Western Institutional Review Board for review, Western Institutional Review Board is the IRB of record for the project.
-At that point, all investigator correspondence regarding the project will be with Western Institutional Review Board.
-In addition, after Western Institutional Review Board approval of the project, the investigator is responsible for submitting all modifications, continuing reviews, serious and/or unexpected adverse experiences, major protocol violations that result in additional risks to subjects, and project closure notice to Western Institutional Review Board using Western Institutional Review Board procedures.
-The University of Iowa Human Subjects Office will not coordinate any of these submissions after the approval of the new project by Western Institutional Review Board.
-For more information on Western Institutional Review Board procedures, review the Western IRB website.
+Once the new project has been sent to an external Institutional Review Board for review, the external Institutional Review Board is the IRB of record for the project.
+At that point, all investigator correspondence regarding the project will be with external Institutional Review Board.
+In addition, after external Institutional Review Board approval of the project, the investigator is responsible for submitting all modifications, continuing reviews, serious and/or unexpected adverse experiences, major protocol violations that result in additional risks to subjects, and project closure notice to the external Institutional Review Board following applicable external Institutional Review Board policies and procedures.

 11.C.iii.b Review of Closure Forms

-Once a Project Closure Form is submitted the IRB, it cannot be withdrawn.
-The forms are reviewed by human subjects office staff prior to being filed.
+Once a Project Closure Form is finalized by the IRB, it cannot be withdrawn.
+The forms are reviewed by human subjects office staff, and by the IRB Chair if any close out materials are providedprior to filing of the closure request.
 Investigators may receive questions related to closure forms if the form contains any information that is unclear or that is not in agreement with the existing information about the project in HawkIRB.

 11.C.iv Full Board Review Responsibilities